DavidDock/cheers-to-beers/TESTING.md

 A new user can sign up

 #### Results
-A new user can sign up correctly and a profile is created and relevent errors shown if details entered are incorrect
+A new user can sign up correctly and a profile is created and relevant errors shown if details entered are incorrect

 Current features created for user story:
 - Sign-up page